-Frequently, when people come into my Round Rock office people ask “what it will take to get full custody?
+Frequently, when people come into my Round Rock office, they ask, “What will it take to get full custody?”
 The general rule in Texas is that the parties should be joint managing conservators, and public policy is that both parents should have frequent contact with the children.
-In order to understand what the above statement means to your family we need to analyze the state laws in a little more detail.
+In order to understand what the above statement means to your family, we need to analyze the state laws in a little more detail.

 Joint managing conservatorship does not refer to having joint custody.
 Joint managing conservatorship refers to the rights and duties of the parties in relation to the children.
 These rights include:

-- the right to consent to psychiatric and psychiatric and psychological treatment,
+- The right to consent to psychiatric and psychological treatment

-- the right to receive and give receipt for periodic payments for the support of the child and to hold or disburse these funds for the benefit of the child.
+- The right to receive and give receipts for periodic payments for the support of the child and to hold or disburse these funds for the benefit of the child

-These rights stated above could be independent to one or both parents, exclusive to one parent, or shared by agreement of both parents.
+These rights stated above could be independent of one or both parents, exclusive to one parent or shared by agreement between both parents.
 Parties tend to believe that child custody is all or nothing.
-Generally, child custody is shared and can be customized to fit the family’s needs.
+Child custody is typically shared and can be customized to fit the family’s needs.

-Possession and Access or visitation is different from conservatorship.
+Possession and access or visitation are different from conservatorship.
 People generally use these terms interchangeably, but they do not have the same meaning.
-Possession refers to actual care, custody and control, while access is only referring to having access to the child for a visitation.
+Possession refers to actual care, custody and control, while access only refers to having access to the child for visitation.

-In Texas the Family Code has established a standard possession order that is intended to guide the courts.
-This guide is intended to assist the court when ordering terms and conditions as a minimum possession for a joint managing conservator.
+In Texas, the Family Code has established a standard possession order that is intended to guide the courts when ordering terms and conditions as a minimum possession for a joint managing conservator.

-The Texas Family Code goes on to state that it is the policy of the State of Texas to encourage frequent contact between children and parents for periods of possession.
-The purpose of this is to optimize the development of a close and continuing relationship between each parent and a child.
-The State of Texas also encourages that all children should be present together during these periods of visitation.
+The Texas Family Code goes on to state that it is the policy of the state of Texas to encourage frequent contact between children and parents for periods of possession.
+The purpose of this is to optimize the development of a close and continuing relationship between each parent and child.
+The state of Texas also encourages all children to be present together during these periods of visitation.

 There are many child custody possession schedules that can be discussed with an experienced child custody lawyer.
 The child possession schedule or parenting plan can be drafted to meet the requirements of your family.

-As discussed above the presumption is that joint managing conservatorship is in the best interest of the child.
-This is a rebuttable presumption meaning that evidence can be presented that the parties should not share the rights and duties.
-There are situations where a sole managing conservatorship would be more appropriate in a child custody case, such as when a parent has a drug or alcohol problem or has been arrested for assault family violence.
+As discussed above, the presumption is that joint managing conservatorship is in the best interest of the child.
+This is a rebuttable presumption, meaning that evidence can be presented that the parties should not share the rights and duties.
+There are situations where a sole managing conservatorship would be more appropriate in a child custody case, such as when a parent has a drug or alcohol problem or has been arrested for assault or family violence.